d4n3sh/thedaneshproject/content/posts/2008-11-13-how-to-turn-off-the-beep-in-ubuntu-810-interpid.md

   - 906212722

 ---
 Hate the damn beep?
-Let&#8217;s get rid of it!!
+Let's get rid of it!!

 Run &#8220;**lsmod**&#8221; and look for pcspkr.